Different Coalescence Sources of Light Nuclei Production in Au-Au Collisions at $\sqrt{s_{NN}}=3$ GeV: summary

 \section{summary}

 In the coalescence mechanism, we studied different coalescence sources of the production of various species of light nuclei in relativistic heavy ion collisions.
 We firstly extended the coalescence model to include two bodies, three bodies, and four nucleons coalescing into light nuclei, respectively.
-We obtained analytic formulas of momentum distributions of light nuclei formed from different production sources which coalesced by different hadrons.
+We used the assumption of the coordinate-momentum factorization of joint hadronic distributions.
+We adopted gaussian forms for the relative coordinate distributions.
+Based on these simplifications, we obtained analytic formulas of momentum distributions of light nuclei formed from different production sources which coalesced by different hadrons.

 We then applied the extended coalescence model to Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV to simultaneously investigate the $p_T$ spectra of the $d$, $t$, $^3$He and $^4$He in different rapidity intervals at midrapidity area from central to peripheral collisions.
 We presented the $p_T$ dependence of different coalescence sources for $d$, $t$, $^3$He and $^4$He.
 We also studied yield rapidity densities $dN/dy$ and averaged transverse momenta $\langle p_T \rangle$ of $d$, $t$, $^3$He and $^4$He.
-We gave proportions of yield densities from different coalescence sources for $t$, $^3$He and $^4$He in their production.
+We gave proportions of yield densities from different coalescence sources for $t$, $^3$He and $^4$He in their production and those of depletions for $d$, $t$ and $^3$He.
 We found yield densities from different coalescence sources for a specific kind of light nuclei were very different, but averaged transverse momenta were almost unchanged.

-Our results showed that (1) $p+n$ coalescence described the available data of $d$ well; (2) the nucleon coalescence plus nucleon$+d$ coalescence reproduced the available data of $t$ and $^3$He in central and semi-central collisions and the data in peripheral collisions favored only nucleon coalescence; (3) the nucleon coalescence plus nucleon$+$nucleus coalescence and nucleus$+$nucleus coalescence reproduced the available data of $^4$He in central and semi-central collisions and the data in peripheral collisions favored only $p+p+n+n$ coalescence.
+Our results showed that (1) results of $p+n$ coalescence minus those depleted in nucleus coalescence reproduced the available data of $d$ well in central and semi-central collisions and the data in peripheral collisions favored $p+n$ coalescence; (2) the nucleon coalescence plus nucleon$+d$ coalescence reproduced the available data of $t$ and $^3$He in central and semi-central collisions (their depletions in forming $^4$He are less than 3\%) and the data in peripheral collisions favored only nucleon coalescence; (3) the nucleon coalescence plus nucleon$+$nucleus coalescence and nucleus$+$nucleus coalescence described the available data of $^4$He in central and semi-central collisions and the data in peripheral collisions favored only $p+p+n+n$ coalescence.